Background pattern

 • Pimozide (used for mental disorders).

-• Quinidine (used for arrhythmias).
+• Quinidine (used for cardiac arrhythmias).

 • Ivabradine (used for symptoms of chronic heart failure).

-• Rifampicin (used for tuberculosis treatment).
+• Rifampicin (used for the treatment of tuberculosis).

 • Carbamazepine (used to treat seizures).